wentao-yang/nbody/README.md

 ### File Structure

-The source code is in the folder $src$, and two small tests and their expected results are in $tests/$ and $expected\_test\_results/$ respectively.
+The source code is in the folder `src/`, and two small tests and their expected results are in `tests/` and `expected_test_results/` respectively.
 The two tests are for simple demonstrations rather than intensive testing.
 A Makefile exists to compile and run the code.

 ## Evaluation and Results